 Dialog Programming / Module Pool

-A Module Pool also called as Dialog Program is a ABAP Program of type “M” that requires at least one transaction code in order to be executed.
-The transaction code usually starts a screen and it’s associated flow logic.
+A Module Pool also called a Dialog Program is an ABAP Program of type “M” that requires at least one transaction code in order to be executed.
+The transaction code usually starts a screen and it’s associated flow logically.

 Events in Dialog Programming

-Process After Input – Actions taken after you input the data or carry some action on the screen.
+• Process After Input – Actions are taken after you input the data or carry some action on the screen.

 Things you need to know in Dialog Programming

-Status Icons - Used in screens to indicate visually about the status of the program.
-It’s a type of screen element and use the function module ‘ICON_CREATE’ to play around with it.
+• Status Icons – Used in screens to indicate visually about the status of the program.
+It’s a type of screen element and uses the function module ‘ICON_CREATE’ to play around with it.

-Context menu – Content Menu can be created statiscally using SE41 or dynamically using the class CL_CTMENU.
+• Context menu – Content Menu can be created statically using SE41 or dynamically using the class CL_CTMENU.

 Leave a Reply